On I List of Movie Reviews

 If there's a negative to point out, I wish Amy wasn't a freshman; making her a junior or a senior is more

-how brazen Coach Nash behaved in public with Amy and her friends.
-Witnessing any part of it is enough to call
+shocking to see how brazenly Coach Nash behaved in public with Amy and her friends.
+Witnessing any part of it is

-plays Amy's father is Mac Davis.
-He's well known for North Dallas Forty.
+actor who plays Amy's father is Mac Davis.
+He's well known for

 The Seduction of Jane Doe.